 As we see millennials continue to populate the workforce, working from home is something that is high on their list of importance.
 Meeting this need benefits them and the company they are working for while building employee loyalty and engagement.

 We must understand how capable and tech-savvy they are, and depending on the role, let go of the control of insisting employees be present in the office environment.

 A receptionist that is there to greet clients would obviously need to be in the office.
 However, many other office roles can certainly be done from home.
 Clients don’t even realize that the employee is not actually in the office building when they are speaking with them by phone, email, or instant messaging.

 Change is constant in business and in life.
-The key to successful transition through change is to embrace it, find the opportunities, and be willing to take new actions that support what is needed.
+The key to a successful transition through change is to embrace it, find opportunities, and be willing to take new actions that support what is needed.

 While we have always had office buildings full of employees, it is no longer a valid reason to continue when there are so many technological options that support working from home.